website masthead

 As with all types of electrical devices, maintenance is essential to prolonging the life of a transformer.
 Inspect the unit regularly to identify growing problems before they become major concerns.
 Without regular maintenance, the first indication of wear may be a complete failure.

 Another issue occurs with the incorrect operation of the transformer.
 Operating the unit with excessive loads can cause excessive wear.
 Incorrectly tightened connections can lead to overheating or short-circuiting.
-Plus, for oil filled units, allowing the oil to become contaminated can result in a damaging rise in internal temperatures.
+Plus, for oil-filled units, allowing the oil to become contaminated can result in a damaging rise in internal temperatures.

 Regular inspection and good transformer maintenance can prevent many problems caused by misuse and ensure the device’s longevity.